 I do not show copyrighted images from publications that I have borrowed from libraries.

 All images shown are low resolution.
 Those wishing to fully appreciate the illustrations, photographs, and objects that I draw attention to in this blog are urged to seek out the actual material.

 My claim of copyright for this blog pertains only to my own creative and critical work.

-Occasionally I slip up and unintentionally show a photo a second time or otherwise repeat myself.
-But I expect there are more significant errors in this blog (despite my best efforts to avoid them).
+Occasionally I slip up and unintentionally show a photo twice, otherwise repeat myself, or just blunder.
+But I expect there are more significant errors in this blog despite my best efforts to avoid them.
 If you identify an error, please report it by making contact.

 Brian S Pedersen

 22 January 2021